If you’re wondering how to learn to be happy with what you have, you’re in the right place.

 Be Fully Present

-When you’re spending time with a loved one, make sure you are actually with them and not looking at your phone.
+When spending time with family members and friends, make sure you are actually with them and not looking at your phone.
+Give them your undivided attention and engage in meaningful conversations.
+Put away distractions and be fully present in the moment.

-If you want to learn to be happy with what you have, you need to hop off the comparison train.
+If you want to learn to be happy with what you have, hop off the comparison train.

 However, the phrase ‘the grass is always greener on the other side’ has never been more accurate.

-Being aware of the good things that you have in your own life is an easy way to increase your own happiness.
-Be grateful for what you have and love yourself for who you are!
+Being aware of the good things in your life is an easy way to increase your happiness.
+Reflect on your blessings, such as supportive relationships, personal achievements, and simple joys.
+Be grateful for what you have, and love yourself for who you are!

 6. Practice Mindfulness

-Studies show that this can reduce stress and negative thinking.
-The best part is that there are multiple ways you can introduce mindfulness into your life.
+The best part is that there are many ways to introduce mindfulness into your life.
+It doesn’t require any special equipment or a significant time commitment.

 Some people enjoy mindfully taking a sip of tea, while others mindfully wash the dishes!
-This is a great trick to learning how to be happy with what you have, rather than searching for new sources of happiness.
+This is an excellent trick to learning how to be happy with what you have rather than searching for new sources of happiness.

 If you’re not sure what to try, here’s a recommendation:

 You can also try labeling your thoughts.
-For example, if you’re thinking “I can’t do this,” label that thought as “negative.”
-Don’t get attached to the negative thought, and simply let it go.
+For example, if you think, “I can’t do this,” label that thought as “negative.”
+Don’t get attached to the negative thought; simply let it go.
+This practice helps you become more aware of your thought patterns and learn to observe them without getting caught up in them.

-Mindfulness doesn’t have to be complicated.
-The key is to focus on the present moment and be deliberate about your thoughts and actions.
+The key to mindfulness is to focus on the present moment and be deliberate about your thoughts and actions.
 You’ll be pleasantly surprised at how big of an impact this can have on your happiness!

 7. Get Your Hygge On